dpittman951/odin-recipes/README.md

 # odin-recipes
-The goal of this project is to practice html by building a websit for recipes
+The goal of this project is to practice html by building a website for recipes